My Little Pony: Equestria Girls – Rainbow Rocks: Marketing

-On July 24, 2014, a movie clip and a teaser trailer were released on Yahoo!
+On July 24, 2014, a film clip and a teaser trailer were released on Yahoo!
 TV.
 On September 10, 2014, through the Equestria Daily fan news blog, Shout!
 Factory revealed a 30-second trailer.
 Two days later on September 12, a 50-second trailer was released on YouTube.
 Six days later on September 18, a full theatrical trailer was released also via Yahoo!
 TV; the trailer was then uploaded to Hasbro's YouTube channel four days later on September 22.
 These trailers had no classification card from the MPAA, even for the United States screenings.

 Theatrical

-The movie received a limited theatrical release on September 27, 2014, in the United States through Screenvision theaters and in Canada through Cineplex theaters.
-It also received a "Purple Carpet" premiere at the TCL Chinese Theatre in Hollywood, which was attended by the cast and crew as well as some celebrities such as Jamie Foxx, Modern Family actress Ariel Winter and Academy Award nominee Quvenzhané Wallis.
-Like the first movie, the screenings of Rainbow Rocks in the United States bore no classification from the MPAA (which is not mandatory, although many theaters carried a G-rating), while the Canadian screenings had classifications from provincial movie boards (usually G).
+The film received a limited theatrical release on September 27, 2014, in the United States through Screenvision theaters and in Canada through Cineplex theaters.
+It also received a "Purple Carpet" premiere at the TCL Chinese Theatre in Hollywood, which was attended by the cast and crew as well as some celebrities such as Jamie Foxx, Modern Family actress Ariel Winter, and Academy Award nominee Quvenzhané Wallis.
+Like the first film, the screenings of Rainbow Rocks in the United States bore no classification from the MPAA (which is not mandatory), while the Canadian screenings had ratings from provincial film classification boards (usually G).

-In the United Kingdom, the movie was theatrically released on October 25 and 26, 2014.
-The movie was theatrically released on November 15, 2014, in Australia.
+In the United Kingdom, the film was theatrically released on October 25 and 26, 2014.
+In Australia, the film was theatrically released on November 15, 2014.

 Home media

-The movie was released on DVD and Blu-ray by Shout!
-Factory on October 28, 2014 in Region 1.
-Special features include: a new featurette, the eight prelude animated shorts, a sing-along song and an audio commentary on the movie by Thiessen, Rudell, McCarthy, Hasbro Studios vice president of development Michael Vogel and Hasbro's executive director Brian Lenard.
-There were also three store exclusives for the United States release of the DVD: The Target edition included a bracelet, a USD $4 coupon for one My Little Pony toy and the DVD of the first Equestria Girls movie; The Walmart edition included a music CD, a digital copy of the movie and the same $4 coupon; The Kmart edition included a "backstage pass" and the coupon.
-The initial production run of the DVD contained an error that caused chapters 5 and 6 to play in reverse order when the movie was viewed using the "Play" option on the main menu.
+The film was released on DVD and Blu-ray by Shout!
+Factory on October 28, 2014, in Region 1.
+Special features include a new featurette, the eight prelude animated shorts, a sing-along song, and an audio commentary on the film by Thiessen, Rudell, McCarthy, Hasbro Studios vice president of development Michael Vogel and Hasbro's executive director Brian Lenard.
+There were also three store exclusives for the United States release of the DVD: the Target edition included a bracelet, a USD $4 coupon for one My Little Pony toy, and the DVD of the first Equestria Girls film; the Walmart edition included a music CD, a digital copy of the film, and the same $4 coupon; the Kmart edition included a "backstage pass" and the coupon.
+The initial production run of the DVD contained an error that caused chapters 5 and 6 to play in reverse order when the film was viewed using the "Play" option on the main menu.

-A Region 2 Rainbow Rocks DVD from distributor Primal Screen Entertainment was released on March 23, 2015, for various countries including: France, Germany, Italy, the Middle East region, the Netherlands and the United Kingdom.
+A Region 2 Rainbow Rocks DVD from distributor Primal Screen Entertainment was released on March 23, 2015, for various countries, including France, Germany, Italy, the Middle East region, the Netherlands and the United Kingdom.

-Alongside Equestria Girls and Friendship Games, this movie was released in a box set on October 13, 2015, in Region 1.
+Alongside Equestria Girls and Friendship Games, this film was released in a box set on October 13, 2015 in Region 1.

 Television

 Rainbow Rocks made its United States television premiere on Discovery Family (a joint venture between Discovery, Inc. and Hasbro) on October 17, 2014.
-The movie premiered on the Family Channel in Canada on November 8, 2014.
-In the United Kingdom, it premiered on Pop on December 24, 2014.
+The film premiered on the Family Channel in Canada on November 8, 2014.
+In the United Kingdom, it premiered in Pop on December 24, 2014.